About this documentation#

 How to contribute#

-The documentation is written in myst-parser Markdown.
+The documentation is written in MyST Markdown.

-The myst extensions colon_fences, linkify and deflist are enabled and you can also use the extra content blocks from our theme.
+The MyST extensions colon_fences, linkify, and deflist are enabled, and you can also use the extra content blocks from our theme.

 In addition, you can use all the directives available in Sphinx, as explained in this guide.